Edit Blog Post

 Published: December 14th 2018

 Today we have arranged to meet up with our friends Mark and Jane from Melbourne who are staying in Ubud.
-They have booked a tour which the brochure they sent us a link to said goes to the Tenenungan Waterfall and then on to Bali Swing, so we decide to meet them at the waterfall.
+They have booked a tour which the brochure they sent us a link to said goes to the Tenenungan Waterfall and then on to Bali Swing.
+We decide to meet them at the waterfall.

 We weren’t quite sure whether you had to pay 6,000 if you wanted both of items two and three, and if you only paid for item two or item three how they might go about checking that you weren’t abusing the system.

-metres tall, and must weigh hundreds of kilograms.
-If you were hoping to slip one into your hand luggage without anyone noticing I think you might be disappointed - you’d need a serious ship to get one of these back to your home country.
+and must weigh hundreds of kilograms.
+If you were hoping to slip one into your hand luggage without anyone noticing I think you might be disappointed.

 We pass some interesting signs along the way.
 One of them advertises “cat ovens” for sale.
 I really hope that this means something different in Indonesian to what it means in English.
 It seems that a number of English words have made their way into the Indonesian vernacular in a sort of fashion.
 If you want to rent a car you apparently need to call a company call “cahya”, and if the gas bottle on your barbecue needs topping up then it seems you should email the supplier and request some “elpiji”.